Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Supplementary information

-In the Type 1 domains of mNP/N$_{\rm{F}}$ hybrid confined to \qty{2.5}{\micro\meter} P-cell the external magnetic field disturbs the disclination lines and causes buckling instability as observed by POM in Figure \ref{fig:schemes}a.
+In the Type 1 domains of nanoplatelet/N$_{\rm{F}}$ hybrid confined to \qty{2.5}{\micro\meter} P-cell the external magnetic field disturbs the disclination lines and causes buckling instability as observed by POM in Figure \ref{fig:schemes}a.
 The disclination lines are coupled to the electric polarisation orientation of the surrounding N$_{\rm{F}}$ phase, so their magnetically induced movement causes rearrangement of the polarisation structure within the sample.
 This is shown in Figure~\ref{fig:SIp3} where SHG signal is recorded in dependence on the polarisation orientation of the incoming probing IR beam.
+Second order dielectric susceptibility tensor $d_{ij}$ for this class of compounds satisfies the conditions for its components $d_{33}\>>d_{31}$, where the 33 axis is along the nematic director.
+This allows determining the local polar axis alignment from the direction of maximal SHG efficiency. (see Folcia CL, Ortega J, Vidal R, Sierra T, Etxebarria J. The ferroelectric nematic phase: an optimum liquid crystal candidate for nonlinear optics.
+Liq Cryst.
+2022:1-8. doi:10.1080/02678292.2022.2056927 and Sebasti\'an N, Lov\v{s}in M, Berteloot B, et al. Polarization patterning in ferroelectric nematic liquids via flexoelectric coupling.
+Nat Commun.
+2023;14(1):3029. doi:10.1038/s41467-023-38749-2 )